RevenueHunt/docs/docs/how-to-guides/send-leads-to-hubspot.md

 Before starting, make sure you have:

-- Access to your Shop Quiz
+- Access to your Shop Quiz: Product Recommendation Quiz.
 - An active HubSpot account.

 ## Link Quiz to HubSpot

-1. Go to the [Quiz Builder]https://docs.revenuehunt.com/reference/quiz-builder/() and click on the [Connect](https://docs.revenuehunt.com/reference/quiz-builder/#connect) tab on the top of the screen.
+1. Go to the [Quiz Builder](https://docs.revenuehunt.com/reference/quiz-builder/) and click on the [Connect](https://docs.revenuehunt.com/reference/quiz-builder/#connect) tab on the top of the screen.
 2. Within the integration options, find the section dedicated to HubSpot and click on the `Connect` button.
 3. A new browser tab will open, prompting you to authorize the connection between your quiz platform and your HubSpot account.
 4. Select your HubSpot account from the list provided.